 Click here to see reviews on Amazon.com

-Brocraft Deck Mount Trolling Motor Bracke
+Brocraft Deck Mount Trolling Motor Bracket

 This universal bracket is for a clamp-on type of electric trolling motors.
 Made of marine aluminum and a nylon plastic mounting block, the Brocraft bracket is designed for easy removal of the clamp on electric motors.
 The center point to center point of just over 12 inches helps the user get the motor away from the boat a safe distance to operate the trolling motor without hitting the boat and still have a great reach.